 Delaware is a member of the Interstate Shellfish Sanitation Conference (ISSC), the administrative body of the National Shellfish Sanitation Program (NSSP).
-Delaware's Shellfish Sanitation Regulations are administered as per ISSC / NSSP standards and practices.
-Section 3.2.1.3 of said Regulations specifies data collection / closure criteria for Delaware shellfish waters, which include parameters constituting administrative closure of shellfish waters.
-Parameters that would trigger administrative closures in compliance with ISSC/NSSP standards may include theoretical pollution loading, sanitary shoreline survey information, and numerical total coliform data.
-All Delaware shellfish waters designated as other-than-Approved, which may include Prohibited,
+Delaware's Shellfish Sanitation Regulations are administered as per ISSC/NSSP standards and practices.
+Section 3.2.1.3 of said regulations specifies data collection/closure criteria for Delaware shellfish waters, which include parameters constituting administrative closure of shellfish waters.
+Parameters that would trigger administrative closures in compliance with ISSC/NSSP standards may include theoretical pollution loading, sanitary shoreline survey information and numerical coliform data.
+All Delaware shellfish waters designated as other-than-Approved, which may include Prohibited, Seasonally Approved, Conditionally Approved, or Restricted, are so designated on the basis of administrative decisions.
+Specifically, these criteria include:

-Seasonally Approved, Conditionally Approved, or restricted, are so designated on the basis of administrative decisions.
-Specifically, these criteria include: 1) theoretical pollution loading, which is determined to be the potential for intermittent pollution discharges, making detection of said theoretical releases non-detectable via conventional sampling methodology; 2) sanitary shoreline survey findings which indicate potential for theoretical pollution loading, also non-detectable via conventional sampling methodology; and 3) may include dilution of theoretical virus discharges from point sources; however, not corresponding to increases in total coliform levels.
-In order to comply with ISSC / NSSP requirements, Delaware samples all shellfish waters not administratively closed for other reasons for total coliform bacteria.
+- Theoretical pollution loading, which is determined to be the potential for intermittent pollution discharges, making detection of said theoretical releases non-detectable via conventional sampling methodology. - Sanitary shoreline survey findings which indicate potential for theoretical pollution loading, also non-detectable via conventional sampling methodology. - The dilution of theoretical virus discharges from point sources; however, not corresponding to increases in total coliform levels.

+In order to comply with ISSC/NSSP requirements, Delaware samples all shellfish waters not administratively closed for total coliform bacteria.
 Delaware's Shellfish Program is assessed under the auspices of the U.S. Food and Drug Administration, as per ISSC/NSSP standards and practices, and submits bacteriological water quality data to the U.S. Food and Drug Administration to demonstrate compliance.

-To assess the harvestable shellfish designated use, the Department will consider the data and reports to FDA for waters that are not administratively closed.
-Waters that were administratively closed for shellfish harvesting as a result of total coliform exceedances during the assessment period will be assessed as Category 5.
+To assess the harvestable shellfish designated use, the Department considered the data and reports to FDA for waters that are not administratively closed.
+Waters that were administratively closed for shellfish harvesting as a result of coliform exceedances during the assessment period will be assessed as Category 5.